In the News…

 LEIC Native Plant and Tree Sale

 The Lake Erie Islands Conservancy (LEIC) is now taking orders for native trees and plants for the islands.
 We are using Riverside Native Trees and Natives in Harmony for our native tree and plant sale.
 Buying and planting native trees and shrubs is a great way to provide quality habitat for the birds, butterflies, moths and other wildlife on the islands.
 We are promoting the planting of native trees and shrubs because our wildlife are adapted to feeding on these plants and using them for shelter.
 By planting native species, you are making your land more attractive to birds, bees, butterflies, moths and a host of other desirable species.
-This fundraiser will be used to support the LEIC land preservation and restoration programs!
+If you’re also in need of tree trimming services, we recommend contacting right here on Rich’s Tree Service, Inc. This fundraiser will be used to support the LEIC land preservation and restoration programs!

 Trees: Native trees and shrubs are for sale in 3 gallon containers.
 The varieties available are swamp white oak, white oak, bur oak, northern red oak, hackberry, hophornbeam, black cherry, sandbar willow, silver maple, sycamore, Kentucky Coffee Tree, and box elder.
 Shrubs offered are hoptree, ninebark, swamp rose, prairie rose, swamp rose mallow, buttonbush, bladdernut, and common elderberry.
 All these trees and shrubs are native to the islands and will thrive in this environment.
 They have been grown from Ohio seed stock by Riverside Native Trees in Delaware, Ohio.
 Order by using the order form found on www.lakeerieislandsconservancy.org-can pay by credit card by calling Lisa Brohl at 419-366-2087 or send a check.